Sr. GSR (doctoral student)

 Research Focus: magnetic biosensing; nanomagnetism

 Jasper is a Hsinchu native, where the city is famed for high-tech industries.
-As such, he is motivated by interdisciplinary integration and earned the B.S. degree from National Chung Hsing University, with the major in biotechnology and the minor in materials science & engineering.
+As such, he is motivated by interdisciplinary integration and earned the B.S. degree from National Chung Hsing University, with the major in biotechnology and the interdisciplinary specialty in materials science & engineering.
 Built upon hands-on experience in microbiology and materials laboratories, Jasper aims to further repurpose information and communications technology (ICT) for biosensing applications, improving point-of-use diagnostics.
-He joined BioMagNES Group this summer and will focus his research on developing next-generation biosensors, specifically magnetoresistive biosensor nanoarray.
+He joined BioMagNES Group to focus his research on developing next-generation biosensors, specifically magnetoresistive biosensor nanoarray.

 To keep momentum going and achieve a work-life balance, Jasper enjoys sports and workout on a day off.